opreaadrian/opreaadrian.github.io/_posts/2016-09-05-using-es6-arrow-functions-in-production-ready-apps.md

 console.log(multipliedBy2); // [2, 4, 6, 8]
 {% endprism %}

-As I mentioned in my [ES6 arrow functions in depth](/es6-arrow-functions-in-depth) article, the arrow function implicitly returns the result of executing its logic, when it is a one-liner.
+As I mentioned in my [ES6 arrow functions in depth](/es6-arrow-functions-in-depth/#implicit-return "Link to article section"){:target="blank"} article, the arrow function implicitly returns the result of executing its logic, if it has a [concise body / block body](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#Function_body "More info on arrow functions concise body").
 This feature makes the arrow function an ideal callback for `Array` operations that return new arrays, like `map` and `filter`.

 With this in mind, let's simplify our `map` example.